 Have you noticed that you have more seizures at certain times of the month?
 This could be a sign of catamenial epilepsy.
-Catamenial epilepsy is a type of epilepsy where seizures are linked to a woman’s menstrual cycle.
+Catamenial epilepsy is when there is an increase in the frequency of seizures during a certain phase of the menstrual cycle.

 What is catamenial epilepsy?

 Some women with epilepsy notice that they have more seizures at certain times in their menstrual cycle.
 At different stages of the cycle there are different levels of the hormones estrogen and progesterone in your body.
-Hormones are like chemical messengers which tell your body to do different things.
+Hormones are chemical messengers which influence your body.

 When there is more estrogen in your system, your brain cells may become more excitable - this means they are more likely to discharge electricity and cause a seizure.
 Progesterone on the other hand is an anticonvulsant.
 It ‘calms’ the cells in your brain, making it less likely you'll have a seizure.

-If you have catamenial epilepsy, these changes in hormone level affect when you have seizures (it affects different women in different ways):
+If you have catamenial epilepsy, these changes in hormone level may affect when you have seizures.

 What are the symptoms of catamenial epilepsy?

-Women who have catamenial epilepsy can have all kinds of seizures, including focal aware (simple partial), focal impaired aware (complex partial), absence seizures and tonic clonic seizures.
+Women who have catamenial epilepsy can have all kinds of seizures including, but not limited to, focal aware (simple partial), focal impaired aware (complex partial), absence seizures and tonic clonic seizures.

 What about catamenial epilepsy and menopause?

 During the menopause there are big changes in hormone levels in your body.
-If you have catamenial epilepsy you may notice an increase in the number of seizures you have at the beginning of the menopause.
-But, later on you may see that there is a decrease.
-This is because there are lower levels of estrogen in your body after the menopause.
+If you have catamenial epilepsy you may notice an increase in the number of seizures you have right before the menopause transition.
+But, later on you may notice that there is a decrease.
+This is because there are lower levels of estrogen in your body after menopause.

 Catamenial epilepsy and pregnancy

 There are also big changes in hormone levels during pregnancy, and this may affect catamenial seizures.
-Research suggests that some women with catamenial epilepsy experience fewer seizures during pregnancy.
-This is because the normal monthly cycle of hormones is put on hold.
-But other studies have found there may actually be an increase in seizure activity.
+Research shows that some women with catamenial epilepsy experience fewer seizures during pregnancy.
+This may be because the normal monthly cycle of hormones is put on hold.

-If you have catamenial epilepsy, it’s a good idea to speak with your epilepsy treatment team about how to prepare for pregnancy.
+If you have catamenial epilepsy, speak with your epilepsy treatment team about how to prepare for pregnancy.

 Treatment of catamenial epilepsy seizures

-There are a few different treatment options if you are having catamenial seizures.
-These include:
+Talk with your doctor about treatment for catamenial epilepsy.
+At present, there is no specific treatment for catamenial epilepsy which works for everyone.
+There are a few different treatment options that your doctor may recommend if you are having catamenial seizures.
+These could include:

-• Hormonal treatments: Women with catamenial epilepsy are more likely to have seizures when there are lower levels of progesterone in their systems.
-Hormone therapy may help here.
-It aims to balance out the hormone levels in your body by giving you a ‘boost’ in progesterone at certain times of the month.
+- Hormonal treatments: Women with catamenial epilepsy may be more likely to have seizures when there are lower levels of progesterone in their systems.
+Some research has found that hormone therapies can be helpful for some women (for example, by taking pills containing natural progesterone at certain times of the month).

-• Anti-seizure drugs: These work in different ways to reduce the excitability of your brain cells.
+- Anti-seizure medication: These work in different ways to reduce the excitability of your brain cells.

 Managing catamenial epilepsy